FihoFi/urn-mrn-fin/readme.md

 ---

-## 12. Explicit and implicit documentation of namespaces
+## 12. Explicit or implicit documentation of namespaces

-**Each namespace, including sub-namespaces, shall have a defined owner, who is responsible for defining the purpose, scope and management of the namespace.**

-All namespaces are formally defined using the tempate and including the formal **Augmented Backus–Naur Form (ABNF)**.
+**Each namespace, including sub-namespaces, shall have a defined owner, who is responsible for defining the purpose, scope and management of the namespace.** All namespaces within urn:mrn:fin shall be formally defined using a common template and including the formal **Augmented Backus–Naur Form (ABNF)**.

 When a comonent within a definition permits the colon character (:) in its value, this MUST NOT be used in such a way, that a un-documented namespace is formed.
 Use of the colon (:) is allowed when a sub-namespace is explicitly defined and documented, or implicit within the top-level rule of the definition.

 ### Explicit ABNF definition
 In cases where a namespace allows for subsequent namespaces to be created, by defining a component allowing the use of colon (:), each allowed sub-namespace must be explicitly defined according to the rules set up for documenting and defining URN and MRN- namespaces.
-Each subsequent namespace within such a hierarchy must be explicitly defined as a long as a component accepts the use of colon.
+Each subsequent namespace within such a hierarchy must be either explicitlyor implicitly defined before it can be used.

 Example:
 ```
 TBD
 ```

 ### Implicit ABNF definition
 Implicit ABNF definition means, that additional sub-namespaces are defined as separate components within the top-level rule of the ABNF definition of a namespace.
 Implicit definition is used in cases, where a rule-based approach for namespacing is needed.
 When implicit definition is used, the components cannot allow the use of colon (:) wihtin the string.

-Example: The imaginary namespace urn:mrn:fin:enc allows an identifier, that can also serve as a namespace for optional edition and update information.
-As colon are not allowed within the components themselves, subsequent namespaces cannot be created.
+Example: The namespace urn:mrn:fin:navwarn implicitly defines sub-namespaces separated by colon (:).
 The top-level definition should contain the needed guidance on using all the sub-namespaces the definition allows for.

 ```
-; Definition of ENC namespace with optional edition and update components
-URN-MRN-FIN-ENC = "urn:mrn:fin:enc:" identifier [ ":" edition ":" update ]
+fi-navwarn = "urn:mrn:fin:navwarn:" producer ":" series ":" year ":" number

-; ENC chart identifier
+producer   = "FI00"
-identifier       = alphanum *(31*(alphanum / "-") alphanum)
+series     = 1*(ALPHA / DIGIT / "-")

-; Edition of the ENC chart
-edition          = "ed" 2*DIGIT

-; Update of the ENC chart
-update           = "upd" 2*DIGIT
+year       = 4DIGIT
+number     = 1*DIGIT
 ```

-The implicit definition above allows for:
-•	Identifying an ENC- chart by its identifier o	urn:mrn:enc:BOBS34F

-•	Identifying a specific edition and update of the chart by adding data.
-In this case, the chart identifier forms a namespace, that can hold identifiers for edition and update. o	urn:mrn:enc:BOBS34F:2:0
+In the example, the resource name "urn:mrn:fin:navwarn:FI00" is also a namespace for resource names identifying series of Navigtional Warnings provided by the producer.
+Each series similarily becomes a namespace for resource names identifying the years when Navigational Warnings within the series were published etc.

 ## 13. References